SnokisenDev/depthmap-viewer-three/README.md

 # depthmap-viewer-three

-Simple web-based interactive depthmap viewer.
+My take on [thygate's simple web-based interactive depthmap viewer.](https://github.com/thygate/depthmap-viewer-three).
 Using [threejs](https://threejs.org/) to render a plane with a displacement map.

 `Drag-and-drop` images with combined-rgb-and-depth-horizontally into the window to view them.